 As the community expanded, so did our membership, and in 1978 our name was changed to “The Woman’s Club of Exeter Township.”
 We are a member of GFWC-Berks County Federation of Women’s Clubs.

-Before Exeter Township was required to have municipal recycling, we women started recycling on our own.
-When we started the project in 1990, we had no idea we’d be recycling paper, glass and aluminum cans every month, year round, for five years.
+Before Exeter Township was required to have municipal recycling, our Club initiated recycling on our own.
+When we started the project in 1990, we had no idea we’d be recycling paper, glass and aluminum cans every month, year round, for FIVE YEARS.
 The community supported our efforts far beyond what we ever imagined and the Club was cited by the Pennsylvania Senate for keeping 1,000,000 pounds of newspaper out of our landfills.
 When the Township took over recycling (on a much larger scale), they expressed concern that they were taking away a means of our Club raising funds.
 We assured them we were quite happy to find other means!

 Our first annual holiday house tour took place in 1998, and has been held every December since, until the pandemic of 2020.
 Two years late we had our first spring fashion show and continued that event every two years.
 The pandemic of 2020 became a crisis on March 13, two days before our planned show, causing a complete shutdown of all events.
 The Exeter Community Library was the designated recipient for all the profits, and through unimaginable generosity of The DoubleTree, sponsors of gift baskets and most of our attendees, we were able to give the Library upwards of $7,000.